 - Appears in the sci-fi novel Caliphate by Tom Kratman as part again of the US military.

-- NAVSOG troops assist the protagonists' mission to rescue hostages from Abu Sayiff in Medal Of Honor: Warfighter.
+- NAVSOG troops assist the protagonist in rescuing hostages from Abu Sayyaf terrorists in Medal Of Honor: Warfighter.
 They're sadly not playable in Multiplayer.

 - A Game Mod for Command and Conquer: Generals replaces the Yanks with Tanks with the AFP, which also replaces the Chinese and GLA factions with the Communist New People's Army rebels and Muslim seperatists, respectively.